chloealbright/DevHiveMind/Architecture/Microservices.md

+In the realm of microservices and software development, it's imperative that systems exhibit responsiveness, resilience, elasticity, and embrace a message-driven architecture.
+This ensures not only efficient handling of tasks but also enhances adaptability to varying workloads.
+Responsive systems promptly react to user inputs, while resilient ones gracefully recover from failures.
+Elasticity facilitates scalability, enabling systems to handle fluctuating demands seamlessly.
+Incorporating a message-driven approach promotes effective communication between components, fostering a robust and interconnected software ecosystem.

 ##  Strangler Design

 The strangler design pattern is a popular design pattern to incrementally transform your monolithic application to microservices by replacing old functionality with a new service.
 Once the new component is ready, the old component is strangled and a new one is put to use.